CL Grant has authored many relationship books, including "30 Day No Contact Rule," "The Reality of Being the Other Woman," and "Ex Addict."

 Firstly, you need to ask yourself what is motivating you to contact your former partner.
 While the answer may seem blindingly obvious, you must remember that you are a different person from the one your ex broke up with.
 So, do you:

 By answering the above honestly, you should be able to gauge the strength of any feelings you may still have for your ex.
+If you are still harboring bitterness and resentment, you are not ready to make the first move.
 It is vital you be perfectly honest and do not mislead yourself as regards your motives.

 Step #2: Are You Ready to Make Contact?

 Once you have established why you want to reach out to your former partner, you should also consider whether or not you are ready to initiate contact.
 This is an integral step in the 'after no-contact' process and should be taken seriously.
 Ask yourself the following questions:

 - Do you believe that you can fall in love with someone else?